sergiofgonzalez/nodejs-in-action/chapter23-oauth2/01-oauth2-basic-concepts/README.md

 Also, the **client** will need to store the user's password in some sort of replayable fashion (plaintext/reversible encryption), which is a vulnerability.
 This approach also rules out a large variety of ways the user can log in (e.g. MFA, federated login, etc.)
-Additionally, as the protected resource has no way of distinguishing if the call comes directly from the user or the client, the protected resource will expose the whose set of actions (e.g. uploading photos, deleting photos, etc.) instead of granting read-only permissions for accessing the photos.
+Additionally, as the protected resource has no way of distinguishing if the call comes directly from the user or the client, the protected resource will expose the whole set of actions (e.g. uploading photos, deleting photos, etc.) instead of granting read-only permissions for accessing the photos.
 If the user does not trust the **client** application, the only way to prevent further impersonation would be for the user to change the password on the **protected resource**, which as a side-effect will disable the delegated access.

 ### Option 3: Using a universal key